TritonDataCenter/rfd/rfd/0026/README.md

 that contains the actual user data, not the whole root filesystem of the underlying zone.

-Snapshotting a shared volume is done by using VAPI's `SnapshotVolume` endpoint.
+Snapshotting a shared volume is done by using VOLAPI's [`CreateVolumeSnapshot` endpoint](#createvolumesnapshot-post-volumesvolume-uuidsnapshot).
 Creating a snapshot can fail as no space might be left in the corresponding zfs dataset.

 #### Limits